NinetiesPaul/springboot-tasks-api/README.md

-## Tasks API in Spring Boot
+## Tasks API in Java
-A simple API in Spring Boot.
-It has some basic functions, like:
+This is a RESTful API application for managing tasks and issues.
+The technology used here is Java, and the main purpose of this project is to showcase my understanding of key features under this technology, such as:

+- Requests performing CRUD operations
 - User registration and authentication using JWT
-- Perform CRUD operations of Tasks
 - Some basics business rules enforced

-My main goal is to showcase some concepts, such as:

 - Migrations and model relationship
 - Authentication configuration
 - Routes definitions
 - SOLID and KISS principles on a MVC architecture
+- Unit/Integration testing

-The main tech behind it is Spring Boot and also some others Java libraries.
-For storaging, i'm using MySQL relational database
+The main tech behind it is Java with the Spring Boot framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
+For storaging i'm using relational databases managed with JPA/Hibernate

 ## Environment setup
 To run this application you must have installed on your environment:

-* `Java` - For the main application
+* `Java` (19.0.2) - For the main application
-* `Maven` - For library and packages management
+* `Maven` (3.9.4) - For library and packages management
-* `MySQL` - For storaging and accessing data
+* `MySQL` (5.7 or greater) or `PostgreSQL` (15 or greater) - For storaging and accessing data

 ## Installation and Configuration
 Once you set up all necessary software and tools, run